EthanBenton/Silver-Garden-Assistant/Glossary.md

 # Glosasary

 ## IoT Sensors:
--Network of physical devices that can collect data and send it over the internet.
+- Network of physical devices that can collect data and send it over the internet.

 ## Data Preprocessing:
--Also known as Data Sanitization, is cleaning and formatting of data to make it suitable for analysis.
+- Also known as Data Sanitization, is cleaning and formatting of data to make it suitable for analysis.

 ## Data Analysis:
--Process of inspecting, transforming, and modeling data to find trends to find useful information.
+- Process of inspecting, transforming, and modeling data to find trends to find useful information.

 ## Data Visualization:
--Presentation of data in a graphical format.
+- Presentation of data in a graphical format.

 ## Machine Learning:
 -Subset of Artificial Intelligence that makes predictions on data.